-Courses in blue will be offered in the Spring semester, 2014.
+Courses in blue will be offered in the Fall semester, 2014.

 BIOL100.
 Principles of Biology.
 Introductory biology course for non-majors that covers major principles in biology as they relate to higher organisms.
 When possible, the human organism is selected to illustrate a principle.
 Fall and Spring.
 Three 50-minute periods, one 3-hour laboratory.
 Felise